Family Fun Days (2 days)

 (up to 4 hours on site)

-Get take-out food from one of the downtown restaurants or buy picnic fare from a nearby grocery deli, then bring it to one of these nearby Lake Michigan beaches.
+Get take-out food from one of the downtown restaurants or buy picnic fare from a nearby grocery deli, then bring it to one of these Lake Michigan beaches.
 Parents Magazine named Silver Beach one of the best family beaches in the U.S., but all three get high marks from toddlers to grandparents.

 Each of these destinations has soft sand for castle building.
 Silver Beach and Lions Park have playground equipment and sand volleyball courts.
 Lions Park offers trees to escape the sun.
 Evening beach time is usually less crowded, yet the water is still warm from the afternoon sun.
 All three parks either charge admission or a parking fee.

 Speaking of the sun, if your children can last until sunset, it's a ritual here to watch our daystar sink below Lake Michigan's horizon.
 Be sure to have your camera ready; the sky colors can be breathtaking.
 Then head off to a nearby lodging for a good night's sleep.
-You will make more family memories to make tomorrow.
+You will make more family memories tomorrow.

 Going to the beach and playing in the sand is not limited to summer weather.
 In spring and fall, waves toss treasured stones, shells, driftwood, beach glass and crinoids (fossils) on the shore.
 Spring and fall are usually the best seasons for kite flying on the beach.
 Winter offers must-see ice formations.
 And while you may not opt to eat dinner on the beach, a fresh-air walk followed by hot chocolate or pizza indoors is a great cooler-season activity.